 I understand how fear works.
 I get that some of us need to take control when we are afraid – hello panic buyers – whilst others tend to minimise the fear to feel safe.

 What’s your style?
-You may want to check out my free stress response training to learn more about yourself.
+You may want to check out my stress response training to learn more about yourself.

 I don’t have my head in the sand because that would be denial but I find perspective to be a great leveller.
 I went to Morrisons this morning and got everything I wanted.
 I came home, washed my hands and sat down to write to you.

 I’ve also found a little humour super helpful to change up my energy and lighten the mood.

 You have to do what is right for you.

 You can trust yourself to do the right thing for you and your family.
 You really can.
 I’ve gone within using my favourite soothing and reassuring tool of the moment because it grounds my energy and turns the volume down on my fearful voice.